charlie4fun/gfk.github.io/_docs/resources/github.md

 ## External collaborators

-All projects can have external contributors, maintainers are free to invite contributors from outside of Zalando to join as an external contributor.
+All projects can have external contributors, maintainers are free to invite contributors from outside of GfK to join as an external contributor.
 This is a matter of judgment by the individual project team.

-## Employees leaving Zalando
+## Employees leaving GfK

-Zalando employees leaving Zalando will be converted to external contributors.
-External Contributors cannot be a Codeowner as this violates the rules of play, and can therefore not accept and merge pull requests, but can still comment on code as part of reviews.
+GfK employees leaving GfK will be converted to external contributors.
+External Contributors cannot be a Codeowner, and can therefore not accept and merge pull requests, but can still comment on code as part of reviews.

-## Process for graduating from Zalando-Incubator

-The open source review group acts as the gatekeeper of which projects are ready to be accepted into the Zalando-incubator organization.
-Furthermore the review group decides which projects are mature to graduate to the main Zalando organization.